banjo/notebook/notes/linux/linux.md

 To connect to a directory: `screen -r 9432` (replace the number with the one you want to use)

+To create a named session: `screen -s name`

 To use settings, press `ctrl+a`.
 * `d` to detach
 * `q` close all but the active one